 Step 1: Select a location

-Do research on your desired area to develop and the niche you want to fit into.
+Do research on your desired area to develop and the real estate niche you want to fit into.
 Will you focus on residential projects or commercial?
 Does the market present any great opportunities right now for investors?
 Will you be partnering with others in a market you’re less familiar with?
 Selecting a location is about committing to a niche, market and strategy as much as it is about finding a good deal.

 Step 2: Build a trustworthy team